 We respectfully acknowledge that this work was conducted on Treaty 6 territory, a traditional gathering place for diverse Indigenous peoples including the Cree, Blackfoot, Métis, Nakota Sioux, Iroquois, Dene, Ojibway/ Saulteaux/Anishinaabe, Inuit, and many others.

 We thank Cassondra Stevenson for assistance with geospatial analyses, and Sage Raymond and Arya Horon for providing valuable feedback on this manuscript.
 We deeply appreciate the volunteers and undergraduate students who donated their time to help classify coyote reports (Jonathan Wild, Amy Malo, Asma Hamid, Arya Horon, Allison Cain, Caley Campkin, Cleo Randall, Donovan Currie, Danika Wack, Gabrielle Lajeunesse, Sage Raymond, Hailey Dunsire, Jessica Butts, Kelsey Fleming, Khoi Nguyen, Matthew Elphick, Muskaan Tiwari, Osa Campbell, Rachel Godinho, Sydney Enns, Sofia Guest, Stephen Shikaze, Tawnee Dupuis, Elizabeth Blanchette, Vala Ingolfsson, Abby Keller, Maria Diaz and Emilie Torwalt).
-Lastly, we thank the thousands of Edmonton community members who submitted reports of urban coyotes.
+Lastly, we thank the thousands of Edmonton community members who submitted reports of urban coyotes with detailed descriptions that made our study possible.
+Funding for this study was provided by a Discovery Grant from the Natural Science and Engineering Research Council of Canada and a research fellowship from the Faculty of Science, University of Alberta to CCSC.

 LITERATURE CITED